 the size of company or organisation you work for

 Salaries for fish farm managers in Scotland are in the range of £18,000 to £35,000 a year or more.
 Some employers offer bonuses for meeting set production targets.
 You may also be provided with accommodation rent free or at reduced rate.

-- In many cases, however, entrants have a relevant Higher National Certificate (HNC) or Higher National Diploma (HND), or a degree in a subject such as aquaculture, aquatic science, marine and coastal resource management or marine biology.
+In many cases, however, entrants have a relevant HNC (SCQF Level 7) or HND (SCQF Level 8), or a degree (SCQF Levels 9-11) in a subject such as aquaculture, aquatic science, marine and coastal resource management or marine biology.
 Qualifications in other biological or environmental subjects or in chemistry may also be acceptable.

 You could work for a variety of different organisations, including commercial fish farms, private estates and angling organisations.
 Vacancies in fish farming are often advertised in Fish Farmer magazine's recruitment section.
 The magazine is available online.